lart-bangor/research-assistant/docs/source/users/installation.rst

 for the first time.

 ..
 The easiest way is to run directly from source.
 On Ubuntu 22.04, follow the steps below the get the source code and all the dependencies installed.
-The last line will run the Research Client.
+The last line will run the Research Assistant.

    .. parsed-literal::